 (2) The RCC-Q will be calculated by dividing certain resident care expenses by the facility’s total revenue, excluding the revenue for non-residential care facility lines of business, and excluding endowment income.
 EOHHS may further identify or clarify these certain resident care expenses by administrative bulletin or other written issuance.
 A multiplier may be applied to certain resident care expenses related to one or more resident care workforce position types.
 EOHHS may establish the workforce position types eligible for any multiplier, details related to application of such multiplier, and the magnitude of such multiplier in calculating the RCC-Q, by administrative bulletin or other written issuance.

-(3) All resident care facilities, including facilities described in 101 CMR 204.10(5), will be required to submit an interim compliance report by March 1st of each year and a final compliance report by September 1st of each year.
+(3) All resident care facilities, excluding facilities described in 101 CMR 204.10(5), will be required to submit an interim compliance report by March 1st of each year and a final compliance report by September 1st of each year.
 The interim report will be used to inform facilities if they are on track to meet the RCC-Q threshold in the reporting period.
 The final compliance report will be used for determining whether the facility met that threshold and whether a downward adjustment will be applied to the facility’s rate in the following rate year.

 (4) The downward adjustment to the rate will be applied in the following rate year to facilities that failed to meet the RCC-Q threshold or failed to submit the final report by the final compliance report due date.
 Such downward adjustment will be applied as follows.